Who do I need to tell I'm getting divorced?

 The council tax you pay is likely to change upon divorce, especially if your living arrangements have changed.
 If you're the sole adult living in a property, you should be eligible for a 25 per cent sole occupancy council tax reduction.
 Ask your local council about this.

 If you are moving home then you might want to instruct the Post Office to redirect your mail.

 You should notify your Jobcentre Plus if either you or your partner receives benefits.
 If you receive Housing Benefit you should contact your local authority.
 If you receive Attendance Allowance, Carer’s Allowance or Disability Living Allowance you should contact the Disability and Carer’s Service, part of the Department for Work and Pensions (DWP).
 If you receive Tax Credits or need to apply for them upon your separation you should contact the Tax Credits office.

 Contact your water, gas and electricity companies as well as your broadband or telephone supplier if the person named on the bill is changing.
 Also, remember to change the address details on your television licence if that has altered since your separation.

 You will need to notify all your insurance companies for things such as cars moved to a different address, contents you have removed from the former family home and life insurance.

 You should contact the Driver and Vehicle Licensing Agency after you have divorced if you change your name.
-In addition to sending the DVLA a change in personal details form and your old driving licence to be replaced you should remember you need to update your car’s registration certificate with your new name.
+In addition to and your old driving licence to be replaced you should remember you need to update your car’s registration certificate with your new name.

-In order to revert to your maiden name on your passport, you will need to send off a passport application form.
-You will also need to sign a statement saying that you have gone back to using your maiden name for all purposes and send additional documents.
+In order to revert to your maiden name on your passport, you'll need to send off a passport application form.
+You'll also need to sign a statement saying that you have gone back to using your maiden name for all purposes and send additional documents.
 These will include your marriage certificate, your decree absolute and your birth certificate.